python-lml/lml/docs/source/tutorial.rst

     I do not know how to cook Fish and Chips

-For it to understand all the cuisines in the world, there are two ways to enlarge its knowledgebase: one is obviously to grow by itself. the other is to open the api interface so that others could join your effort.
+For it to understand all the cuisines in the world, there are two ways to enlarge its knowledge base: one is obviously to grow by itself. the other is to open the api interface so that others could join your effort.

 In this tutorial, we are going to go through two different ways to build